Instruments

 Project each camera’s sensor perimeter onto the ground.

-Uses each camera’s tilt geometry and the dx cross-track angular offset stored in the rig layout.
+Uses each camera’s tilt geometry and the cross_track_offset angular offset stored in the rig layout.

 Return type: